SantonyChoi/docs/docs/app-wallet.md

 On top of that, you can use your app wallet to securely perform any transactions you want from your backend using OAuth Client Credentials.

-Note: App Wallet currently only supports mainnet and Rinkeby networks.

 ## Getting your credentials

 To create an app wallet, visit our [Developer Portal](https://developer.bitski.com) and click *New App*.
 In the app creation form, select **Backend / App Wallet** under App Type.